andrewbakhiet/CSI-4130---Final-Project/README.md

 ## Overview

-StudyPilot is an AI-powered study companion that organizes course content into a personalized exam plan, interactive flashcards, practice quizzes, compact cheat sheets, and a chat interface based on your uploaded course materials.
+StudyPilot is an AI-powered study companion that organizes course content into a personalized exam plan, flashcards, practice quizzes, compact cheat sheets, and a chat interface based on your uploaded course materials.

 ### Planned Features